 This handbook will soon be accompanied by fully updated guidance going into more detail and exploring different situations, including those that are more complex, like charitable campaigns and organisations as a whole.

 We hope these ten steps provide a practical working guide for charities and funders, enabling you to think through your work and provide the best services possible.
-To dig deeper, NPC runs regular training sessions and workshops, and our consultants are ready to support you should you so desire.
+To dig deeper, NPC runs regular training sessions and workshops on theory of change.
+Our consultants are also ready to support you should you so desire.
 For an example of how we can help your organisation with your theory of change, take a look at this theory of change report—produced for Kooth in 2021.

 We would really like to know what you think of this guidance, you can share your thoughts through a short survey that is available here.